 - Mix oatmeal, dried blueberry, dried cranberry, raisin, honey & chia seeds

-- Scoop 1/2 tablespoon of melt chocolate, and mix with oatmeal mixture into a ball shape
+- Scoop 1/2 tablespoon of melted chocolate, and mix with oatmeal mixture into a ball-shape

 - Coat balls in 80% finely chopped dark chocolate